argimenes/speedy-ts-reactive/docs/architecture/PERSISTENCE_AND_HISTORY.md

 - capture health and verified-prefix checks can block restore without blocking ordinary editing/save fallback.

 A new Block/property generally needs no Block-history adapter if its authored data is JSON-shaped and changed through commands.
 Give authored Blocks stable IDs and use specific command descriptors (which standard `TreeCommands` methods already supply).
 A new structure with nonstandard identity or serialization requires dedicated history/resource work as well as codec work.

+## Known History-disabled envelope limitation

+Stage 0/1 confirmed an existing defect: loading a `codex-history-document` with History disabled and calling `saveDocument` falls back to ordinary Block encoding.
+The captured outgoing request retains authored text but omits the envelope, memoir association and history proof.
+The ordinary Node save route does not compare the destination's previous format, so overwriting an enrolled file can drop that association.

+The characterization reproduced on the untouched baseline and Stage 1 code with a mocked HTTP response; it did not overwrite a user file or establish archive deletion.
+No History code was changed.
+Always-available envelope/identity preservation and destination downgrade handling need separate review before History extraction.
+See [the Stage 1 report](../../CODEX_FEATURE_MODULE_STAGE_1_REPORT.md#6-preservation-fixtures-and-the-history-issue).
+Timer's generic data preservation does not resolve this separate format issue.

 ## Ways to bypass history accidentally